Security Hub concepts - AWS Security Hub

 Security check

-A specific point-in-time evaluation of a rule against a single resource resulting in a passed, failed, warning, or not available state.
+A specific point-in-time evaluation of a rule against a single resource resulting in a PASSED, FAILED, WARNING, or NOT_AVAILABLE state.
 Running a security check produces a finding.

 Security Hub administrator account